 FICP's vision is to amplify the positive impact and value of financial services and insurance industry meetings and events professionals.
 One way we do that is by conducting and participating in industry research that arms you with data to show the value of the work you do to your organization as well as the entire industry.

-Featuring data on trends impacting both meetings professionals and hospitality partners within the FICP community, FICP’s Pulse Survey is intended to provide timely and relevant information to those across the meetings and events industry.
-Meetings professionals and hospitality partners are invited to take the quarterly survey to share their experiences on trends and conditions impacting their work.
+Featuring data on trends impacting both meetings professionals and hospitality partners within the FICP community, FICP’s research and pulse surveys are intended to provide timely and relevant information to those across the meetings and events industry.

 Fall 2020